sugarlabs/musicblocks/guide/README.md

 ![alt tag](https://rawgit.com/sugarlabs/musicblocks/master/charts/TiesChart.svg "using notes with ties")

-The Duplicate block will run each block multiple times.Here in the example,the notes will be duplicated 2 times.
+The Duplicate block will run each block multiple times.
+Here in the example, the notes will be duplicated 2 times.
 The output of the example is: sol, sol, mi, mi.

 ![alt tag](https://github.com/sugarlabs/musicblocks/blob/master/documentation/duplicatenotes_block.svg "duplicate notes")